Convex-Dev/design/docs/cad/003_encoding/README.md

 An external reference is encoded as the tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
 They are not themselves cell values, rather they represent a reference to another cell

-An implementation MUST NOT admit a Ref as a valid encoding in its own right: it must be included in another encoding.
+An implementation MUST NOT admit a Ref as a valid cell encoding in its own right: it can only be included to represent a child value in another encoding.

 Ref encodings are used for child values contained within other cell encodings subject to the following rules:
 - They MUST be used whenever the child cannot be embedded (i.e. is a branch cell).
 - They MUST NOT be used when the child cell is embedded.

-These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two or more encodings for many values, e.g. one with an embedded child and the other with a external branch ref ).
+These rules are necessary to ensure uniqueness of the parent encoding (otherwise, there would be two or more encodings for many values, e.g. one with an embedded child and the other with a external branch ref).

 ### `0x21` Address